 Examples of unreasonably persistent and/or vexatious complainants can be seen below:

 - refusing to co-operate with the investigation process while insisting their complaint still to be resolved

-- insisting on the complaint being dealt with in a way which is not compatible with the normal procedures as set out by Souters or with good practice
+- insisting on the complaint being dealt with in a way that is not compatible with the normal procedures as set out by Souters or with good practice

 - making groundless complaints about the staff who are dealing with the complaints and seeking for them to be dismissed or replaced

-- harrassing or verbally abusing staff or otherwise seeking to intimidate them using foul or offensive language
+- harassing or verbally abusing staff or otherwise seeking to intimidate them using foul or offensive language

 - introducing trivial or irrelevant new information during the investigation process and expecting them to be taken into account